mmStiver/XPost/README.md

 Posting to "Discuit" in strict mode will create one post to community Discuit, while in posting to "Discuit" in not strict search will match 9 communities (DiscuitDev, DiscuitMeta, etc).
 The number of posts is capped at 5, any additional posts queued after 5 will be dropped.

+### Build:

+As a .Net application, it is a quick build.
+Only major pre-requisite to run is having the dotnet runtime : [.NET 8.0.x](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) Runtime.
+Building the project requires the sdk to run the dotnet cli tool.

+Creating the application is as simple as pulling the code, and running the publish command:

+`dotnet publish -c Release -r [platform]`

+where -r is the target, (e.g. linux-x64, win-x64  osx-x64)

+##Linux

+dotnet publish -c Release -r linux-x64 -o /path/to/linux/output

+##Windows

+dotnet publish -c Release -r win-x64 -o /path/to/windows/output

+##macOS Target

+dotnet publish -c Release -r osx-x64 -o /path/to/macos/output

 ### How To Use
 Specify a settings file: